Tensor Q-Rank: New Data Dependent Definition of Tensor Rank: Introduction

 Firstly, TNN needs to implement Singular Value Decomposition~(SVD) in the complex field~$\mathbb{C}$, which is slightly slower than that in the real field~$\mathbb{R}$.
 Besides, the experiments in related papers~\cite{excel_10,LuIJCAI2018,excel_22,Kong2018} are usually based on some special dataset which have smooth change along the third dimension, such as RGB images and short videos.
 Those non-smooth data may increase the number of non-zero tensor singular values~\cite{excel_21,excel_10}, weakening the significance of low rank structure.
-Since tensor multi-rank~\cite{excel_10} is actually the rank of each projection matrix on different Fourier basis, the non-smooth change along the third dimension may lead to large singular values appearing on high frequency projection matrix slices.
+Since tensor multi-rank~\cite{excel_10} is actually the rank of each projection matrix on different Fourier basis, the non-smooth change along the third dimension may lead to large singular values appearing on the projection matrix slices which are corresponding to the high frequency.

-Meanwhile, we also find that SNN based methods usually perform better than TNN when dealing with non-smooth data.
-On the one hand, when handling data with strong continuity along a certain dimension such as video, SNN based methods may destroy the continuity between frames and then lead to a worse performance than TNN.
-On the other hand, when the data features need to extract the principal components along a certain dimension such as CIFAR-10 with disordered arrangement, SNN based methods can usually achieve better recovery results than TNN.
-In order to overcome the respective limitations of these two methods, we think that the respective advantages can be unified to get a new method.